MDecker-MobileComputing/Nodejs_Tastatureingabe/README.md

 The package used for the example is [readline-sync](https://www.npmjs.com/package/readline-sync), which enables to read user input from the keyboard.

+Before you can execute the program `Tastatureingabe_StringlaengeAusgeben.js` contained in this repository, you have to execute the command `npm install` to download the module `readline-sync`.
+This module will be stored in a sub-folder named `node_modules`.

 ----
 # License